 Plus there’s always the possibility that your former employer may know of a vacancy that’s just right for you.

 Get Back into the Work Habit – Volunteer.

 Get used to working with other people and at someone else’s pace again.
 Voluntary work, whether it’s helping out at a school, charity or church, will get you back in the habit of being at a certain place at a certain time.
 Experts often say the most essential skill for getting back into work is the discipline of setting an alarm clock.

 Get a mentor or a Coach, such as Recruitment-Guru.com

 Online mentoring can be a fantastic way to get valuable information on how you can secure employment by learning new skills and techniques on how to professionally profile yourself.
-A mentor, or a coach will help you create a winning CV or Résumé that will attract Recruiters and Employers, and help you throughout the recruitment process.
+A mentor will help you create a CV that will attract Recruiters and Employers, and help throughout the recruitment process.